lakshmankumar12/general_reading_notes/routing.md

 * BGP is optimzied for scalability, not convergence time
 * BGP had advanced filtering rules, foreg, you can say i dont want routes using AS-xyz/
+    * Policy rich
 * uses AS-path list to avoid loops
+    * Ordered list
 * number of AS-hops as a universal metric

 * Only 4 message types - OPEN/KEEPALIVE/UPDATE/NOTIFICATION
 * Only 6 states
 * many filtering options

 * Uses TCP/179.
-Explicit router to router connection.
+    * Explicit router to router connection.
 No multicast/broadcast.
-Routers are known by config.
+    * Routers are known by config.
 No dynamic learning
+    * Only Incremental updates, as we know we are reliably connected.
 * remote pkts are accepted only from configured peers

 * Open message